 In 1971, Werner Erhard created the EST, program.
 He and his followers promoted this process as having the power to release individuals from various types of anxieties, often through ultra-confrontational methods.

 A university graduate, accepted into a law school, Mr. Slee postponed his law school entry, apparently in an attempt to learn to deal with adversaries in a way in which both parties could retain a sense of self-respect and integrity.
 On Mr Slee’s entry application to EST, he stated his reasons for joining as rooted in his quest to develop his ability to articulate his position in a definite but amenable way: compromise rather than confrontation.

 When Trust Becomes an Inadvertent Tool of Toxicity

-Mr. Slee proved ill-equipped to withstand the rigors of his designated EST treatment.
+Mr. Slee proved ill-equipped to withstand the rigours of his designated EST treatment.
 After one 16-hour session, Mr. Slee collapsed on the stage where he was meant to improve his skills.

-The jeopardizing potential of this treatment was indicated by its being designated “the danger process”.
+The jeopardising potential of this treatment was indicated by its being designated “the danger process”.

 Observing Mr. Slee’s approaching collapse, an EST staff member hired in order to deal with such crises, caught him before he collapsed upon the floor of the stage.
 EST personnel then telephoned for immediate medical aid.
 By then, as Mr. Slee had stopped breathing, efforts to resuscitate him by EST staff proved futile.
 Having been transported to a nearby hospital, a short time later, he died, reportedly due to unspecified causes.